 The City advises against car travel during an evacuation.
 The City will be working hard to keep roads clear, but traffic is unavoidable in any evacuation.
 Driving will increase your risk of becoming stranded on a roadway during an evacuation.

 - Plan to use mass transit as much as possible, as it offers the fastest way to reach your destination.
 Using mass transit reduces the volume of evacuees on the roadways, reducing the risk of dangerous and time-consuming traffic delays.
+Please note that public transportation may shut down hours before the storm.

 - Evacuations from at-risk zones will be phased to encourage residents in coastal areas to leave their homes before inland residents and to help ensure an orderly evacuation process.